forestdussault/ScrubMed/README.md

 #### Example usage
 This will retrieve all records from 2018 with the keywords `"antimicrobial resistance"`.
-All of the resulting output will be dumped into `~/scrubmed`.
+All of the resulting output will be dumped into the specified output folder.
 ```
-scrubmed.py -o ~/scrubmed -q ""2018/01/01"[PDAT] : "2018/12/31"[PDAT] antimicrobial resistance"
+scrubmed.py -o /home/user/scrubmed_output -q ""2018/01/01"[PDAT] : "2018/12/31"[PDAT] antimicrobial resistance"
 ```